-Responsibility: Planning & Community Development Services Agency Timing: Ongoing (review need for relocation assistance annually) By November 2024, as part of the rezoning undertaken for Program HE.4, update the Development Code to address replacement requirements as established by Government Code Sections 65583.2(g) and 65915(c)(3) and relocation assistance as established by Government Code Section 66300.
+Responsibility: Planning & Community Development Services Agency Timing: By November 2024, as part of the rezoning undertaken for Program HE.4, update the Development Code to address replacement requirements as established by Government Code Sections 65583.2(g) and 65915(c)(3) and relocation assistance as established by Government Code Section 66300.
 On an ongoing basis, review development applications to determine whether replacement requirements apply and ensure compliance with Government Code Sections 65583.2(g) and 65915(c)(3).
 Funding: General fund; replacement costs to be borne by developer of any such site.

-Objective: Update Development Code by November 2024 to ensure Identify need for replacement for all project applications and ensure replacement, if required, is carried out.
+Objective: Update Development Code by November 2024 to ensure replacement, if required, is carried out.